-Most of these captured birds made their way into pet stores, cages, and human homes, where they lived out their lives as companions for humans.
+Most of the captured and transplanted birds made their way into pet stores, cages, and human homes, where they lived out their lives as companions for humans.

-But some — not many — but a few lucky birds escaped from the pet industry supply chain to find freedom in the stone jungles of New York CIty.
-The birds we see today in New York City are descended from these original escapees.
+But some — not many — but a few lucky birds escaped from the pet industry supply chain to find freedom in the stone jungles of New York City.
+The birds we see today in New York City are — in large part — descendants of these original escapees.

 Early Reports From NY Ornithologists